10 Reasons I Still Buy Physical Media

 It adds flavour to your collection and your movie shelf.
 It's fun to show off your latest limited edition.
 Hell, I was one of a very limited few who got the 1966 Batman TV show set on BD with all the bells and whistles, and that's a huge point of pride.
 I was one of 1000 people to get the UK-released Titanic set, and I can't stop showing that to people.
 You don't get that excitement from a digital collection.
 I have never pulled my brother into my bedroom to look at my iTunes collection, for whatever reason.

 Netflix and other streaming services offer basic compressed video presentations, but they aren't a patch on Blu-ray disc.
-Usually it's 720p and 2.0 audio on Netflix, as opposed to full 1080p video and 5.1 or 7.1 HD sound on a disc.
+Usually it's 1080p and basic lossy 5.1 audio on Netflix, as opposed to 7.1 or Atmos HD sound on a disc.
 A single second of a Blu-ray can be up to 20 or 30mb.
 That means your internet connection would need to be up to 30mb/s.
 Fuck, mine struggles to get to 5mb/s.
 And that's without factoring in the sound.
 Suffice it to say, a lossless HD soundtrack would require some extra oomph in internet speed.

 As for downloaded movies, well, most movie files on Blu-ray are between 20 and 40GB, depending on the compression, the length, etc. Wouldn't be able to get many of those big cunts on your monthly data allowance.
 I'm happy if you have unlimited, trust me I am, but it's not a viable option for everybody.
 Also, only way to get files that big would be piracy, and it's a massive fuckaround to find the right file, let alone watch a bastard that big on your tele.
 I run a Mac, and can only transfer files up to 4GB to a hard-drive that can be accessible on my TV.
 You know what is simple?
 Buying a fucking disc and loading it into my PS4.